 Black Hawk Down looks and sounds great—assuming you have the horsepower to run it.
 You’ll need at least a 1GHz processor, as well as an ATI Radeon 8500 or Nvidia GeForce2 MX graphics card or better with at least 64MB of VRAM.
 These requirements exclude a lot of consumer-class Macs.

-The unusual setting and fast-paced action give Delta Force: Black Hawk Down a unique twist.
+The Bottom Line The unusual setting and fast-paced action give Delta Force: Black Hawk Down a unique twist.
 Too bad the game’s poor AI and flawed game play reduce it to mediocrity.
 Fans of team-based tactical games should look at Aspyr’s Call of Duty or Tom Clancy’s Rainbow Six 3: Raven Shield first.

 Worms 3D, from Feral Interactive, is the latest addition to the legendary strategy-game franchise featuring cartoon worms that are hell-bent on blasting each other to smithereens.
 It’s a tongue-in-cheek take on games like Scorched Earth, in which two players square off on opposite sides of a battlefield and calculate the necessary trajectories and velocities to blast their opponent—while avoiding their opponent’s blasts.